alefl10/alefl10/README.md

 ### Hi there 👋

-🦄 I'm a Software Engineer Intern at [Very Good Ventures](https://verygood.ventures/)
+🦄 I'm a Software Engineering Intern at [Very Good Ventures](https://verygood.ventures/)

 ***